-Implementing role-based authorization
+Implement role-based authorization

 ASP.NET Core Identity has a built-in concept of roles.
 In addition to users, ASP.NET Core Identity stores information about different roles used by the application and keeps track of which users are assigned to which roles.
-These assignments can be changed programmatically with the RoleManager type (which updates roles in persisted storage) and UserManager type (which can assign or unassign users from roles).
+These assignments can be changed programmatically with the RoleManager type that updates roles in persisted storage, and the UserManager type that can grant or revoke roles from users.

-If you are authenticating with JWT bearer tokens, the ASP.NET Core JWT bearer authentication middleware will populate a user's roles based on role claims found in the token.
-To limit access to an MVC action or controller to users in specific roles, you can include a Roles parameter in the Authorize annotation (attribute), as shown in the following example:
+If you're authenticating with JWT bearer tokens, the ASP.NET Core JWT bearer authentication middleware will populate a user's roles based on role claims found in the token.
+To limit access to an MVC action or controller to users in specific roles, you can include a Roles parameter in the Authorize annotation (attribute), as shown in the following code fragment:

 '''

 [Authorize(Roles = "Administrator, PowerUser")]

 public class ControlPanelController : Controller

 {

 public ActionResult SetTime()

 {

 }

 [Authorize(Roles = "Administrator")]

 public ActionResult ShutDown()

 {

 }

 }

 '''